PASTAplus/PEP/peps/pep-9.md

 ```
 GET : /auth/v1/resource/<key>?(descendants|ancestors|all))

+1. decendants AND ancestors EQUIVALENT TO all.
+2. all SUPERCEDES ONLY descendants OR ancestors.

 readResource(resource_key, (descendants|ancestors|all))
     resource_key: the unique resource key of the resource
     descendants: boolean if resource structure contains descendants (optional)